-These tours take about an hour and include a trip to the dome observation area; dome only tours take approximately 15-20 minutes.
+Capitol tours at 10am and 11am take about an hour and include a trip to the dome observation area; dome only tours take approximately 15-20 minutes.
 The dome is a 99 step climb above the 3rd floor and is accessible by stairs only.
 A closed-captioned video tour (near the third floor elevators) is available for visitors who are unable or do not wish to make the climb.

 Self-guided tours of the dome are not permitted.

 MASKS ARE OPTIONAL AT THE CAPITOL AND WHILE ON TOUR.
 SCHEDULED TOURS ARE SUBJECT TO CHANGE OR CANCELATION IN CONSIDERATION OF HEALTH AND SAFETY CONCERNS.

 Two entrances are available for Capitol visitors.
 You may enter the building on the north side (Colfax and Sherman Avenues), up the stairs, or use the ADA accessible ground level entrance (14th and Sherman Avenues), under the stairs.

 Can't visit in person?
 Take our virtual tour here.

 We are unable to schedule tours the following dates

 Tuesday, December 13, 2022 (Capitol open for self-guided tours only.
 Mr. Brown's Attic museum and the dome observation area will be closed.)

 Friday, December 23, 2022 (Capitol open for self-guided tours only.
 Mr. Brown's Attic museum and the dome observation area will be closed.)